Xaldew/py-snippets/README.md

-# The Radical Yasnippet Collection
+# The Advanced Python Yasnippet Collection

-This repository contains a small collection of *radical* snippets for [yasnippet](https://github.com/joaotavora/yasnippet).
+This repository contains a small collection of advanced Python snippets for [yasnippet](https://github.com/joaotavora/yasnippet).